davidparsson/pre-commit-scripts/README.md

 Require Commit Message
 ----------------------

-Requires all commit message to be at least of a certain length.
+Requires all commit message to have a configured minimum length.
 Default is 3 characters.

 Tagged Files Modification